Mari-Artho/cakeBite/README.md

 # Memo

+If MySQL crashes, you have to wait a bit before restarting it so the port is available again.

 The login password is written in MySQL.
 Password security is not considered in this project, so it is a simple password.